DNA-styx/DoD_ZombieMod/README.md

 Based on https://forums.alliedmods.net/showthread.php?t=219990

-Refreshed by https://claude.ai/ closely guided by DNA.styx
+Refreshed by https://claude.ai/ closely guided by DNA.styx.
+Any mistakes or sub-optimal solutons are my responsibility, no matter what tools I've chosen to employ.
+Happy to take feedback and guidence.

 Long live Root_